 Most birds scratch their head directly, reaching up under the wing afoot though some scratch indirectly over the wing.
 The advantage of one method over the other is not apparent.
 Related birds tend to scratch alike.
 For example, sandpipers scratch directly, whereas plover and the related oystercatchers and stilts all scratch indirectly.

 Feathers are made of inert keratin and do not have an internal system of nourishment and maintenance.
-If it were not for regular maintenance, they would become brittle with exposure to the sun, water, and wind.
-Bird apply waxy secretions of the uropygial or preen gland located on the rump at the base of the tail.
+If not for regular maintenance, they would become brittle with exposure to the sun, water, and wind.
+Birds apply waxy secretions of the uropygial or preen gland located on the rump at the base of the tail.
 This gland is found in most birds and appears to have evolved as an essential accessory to maintain feathers’ function.

 The preen gland secretes a rich oil of waxes, fatty acids, and water, which, when applied externally with the bill, cleans feathers and preserves their moistness and flexibility.
 The preen gland’s secretions do not alter the insulative properties of the semiplumes and down feathers.
-Regular application of the secretion to the plumage sustain its waterproof and insulating function.
+Regular application of the secretion to the plumage sustains its waterproof and insulating function.
 Waterbirds typically have large preen glands but whether the secretion of this organ is essential for keeping their feathers dry and maintaining buoyancy is uncertain.

 The waxy secretion of the preen gland also helps regulate the bacterial and fungal flora of the feathers.
 Specific preen gland lipids protect feathers against fungi and bacteria that digest keratin, promote non-pathogenic fungi’ growth, and discourage feather lice.
 Such chemical hygiene is one of the most critical functions of the preen gland secretion.